JanBaig/Ziglings/README.md

 # Ziglings

-Here are my solutions to Ziglings!
+Here are my solutions to Ziglings project!
 This project contains a series of tiny broken programs (and one nasty surprise).
 By fixing them, you'll learn how to read and write [Zig](https://ziglang.org/) code.